gcruzsolano/prep/sections/reading.md

 ![](/assets/reading.gif)

 Congratulations you are reading this!
-In case you haven't noticed you really have to read a lot to be a good programmer.
+The most important programming skill is actually reading.
+Get as much practice as you can and make sure to give your eyes a rest often by looking at something far away.

 ---
 [![home](/assets/home-bw.png)](/README.md)